-AOC calls for ‘full investigation’ of Cuomo’s handling of nursing homes amid coronavirus pandemic

 AOC calls for 'full investigation' of Cuomo's handling of nursing homes amid coronavirus pandemic

-The FBI and the U.S. attorney for the Eastern District of New York reportedly both have opened an investigation
+The FBI and the US attorney for the Eastern District of New York reportedly both have opened an investigation

 Rep. Alexandria Ocasio-Cortez joined a chorus of New York lawmakers demanding an investigation into Gov. Andrew Cuomo’s handling of nursing homes during the coronavirus pandemic.